TanveerD1/frequent-item-set-group-10/README.md

 - **Maximal Itemset Example**: {Chicken, Rice, Vegetables} with support 0.06
   - No larger combination including these items meets our support threshold
   - This represents the largest meaningful combination for this support level

+---
+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details